“Will you succeed? Yes! You will indeed! 98 and 3/4 percent guaranteed. Kid, you’ll move mountains.” – Dr Seuss

 Go All the Way

-Before I realized it, I was jumping, pivoting, and cutting my way down the mountain.
+Before I realized it, I was jumping, pivoting, and cutting my way down the mountain on uneven terrain.

-All while carrying my 4 year old hiking buddy.
+All the while carrying my 4 year old hiking buddy.

 As we approached an amazing cliff view, gratitude flowed.